miekg/dreck/README.md

 [![Build Status](https://travis-ci.org/miekg/dreck.svg?branch=master)](https://travis-ci.org/miekg/dreck)

-Dreck can help you with Pull Requests and Issues on your GitHub project
+Dreck can help you with managing Pull Requests and Issues on your GitHub project.
+Dreck currently
+can:

+* Assign reviewers to a PR based on OWNERS file.
+* Automatically delete the branch when a PR is merged.
+* Label/close/lock etc. issues
+* lgtm PR with a command

 Dreck is a fork of [Derek](https://github.com/alexellis/derek).
-It adds Caddy integration, so you can "just" run it as a plugin in Caddy and a bunch of other features.
+It adds Caddy integration, so you can "just" run it as a plugin in Caddy and have a lot of extra features.

 For this all to work, you'll need to have an Github App that allows access to your repo - setting this up is beyond scope of this documentation.
 And need to recompile Caddy and have a functional Go